The Rules relating to Use of the University Library apply to the use of the Library of the University.

 ID Card means either:

-(1) the official student identification card issued by the University (refer Rule 2.2.1 Student Identity Card) which includes a barcode for the purposes of facilitating loans; or
+(1) the official student identification card issued by the University (refer Rule 2.2.1), which facilitates loans; or

-(2) the official staff identification card issued by the University which includes a barcode for the purposes of facilitating loans; or
+(2) the official staff identification card issued by the University, which facilitates loans; or

 (3) other registration cards issued by the UTS Library.

 Insearch Ltd is a wholly owned subsidiary of UTS and provides accredited language and academic programs which may lead to university study.

 Inter-Library Loan means an item borrowed from another library by the UTS Library on behalf of a client, or by the client through a UTS Library system, which for the duration of the loan shall be treated as being a UTS Library item and be subject to the same Rules as UTS Library items.

 Library, UTS Library and/or University Library means the University Library, comprising the Blake Library (City campus), the George Muir Library (Kuring-gai campus), any other service locations approved by the University Librarian and all electronic facilities provided by any of them.